cantaloupe-project/cantaloupe/README.md

 installed; see [Supported Formats](http://www.graphicsmagick.org/formats.html)).

 GraphicsMagickProcessor is a good fallback processor, as it supports a wide range of source formats and is generally faster than ImageMagickProcessor.
+If you can find or compile a "Q8" version of GraphicsMagick, its memory use will be halved.

 ### ImageMagickProcessor